Kyankeise/Beginner-work/README.md

 Deziah’ed Roots Project
 Deziah'ed Roots was having issues with the exposure of the brand.
 They therefore tasked me with designing a new logo which would represent the product as well as a dedication to her 3 young kids.
 The product was developed because of the struggles to find decent natural products to use on her daughter’s hair.
-Technologies used: Adobe Photoshop, Adobe Illustrator, Shopify
+Technologies used: Adobe Photoshop, Adobe Illustrator, Shopify.

 Skills